bdrach/alep/markup/about.rst

 Find the Github project at https://github.com/bdrach/alep.
 The project folder includes all the text in a markup language so you can edit and compile it into a format of your choice.
-There is also a folder containing a version compiled in html -- which is also published on a website hosted at GitHub (will provide a url -- tbd).
-Finally, you can find the text compiled as .pdf files if you want to print or work with the text in this format.
+The gh-pages branch contains the version compiled into html for this website.
+To make changes, clone the github repository, edit the markup, and submit a pull request to the alep repository.